lactation started without the benefit of a

 minutes each, at least every 3-4 hours,

 throughout the 24-hour day.
-If your work
+This expressing can

 schedule keeps you from finding the time to

 express your breasts during the day by any of